qiboteam/qibocal/doc/source/protocols/rabi/rabi.rst

         relaxation_time: 50000

-A detailed explanation of the parameters can be found in :class:`qibocal.protocols.rabi.amplitude.RabiAmplitudeParameters` or :class:`qibocal.protocols.rabi.length.RabiLengthParameters`.
 To run properly this experiment it is important to set the `relaxation_time` higher than the qubit `T1`.

 After running `qq auto`, the experiment is executed and the result will looks like